scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 One might ask why SCION requires its own PKI, rather than reusing some of the existing PKI architectures to issue AS certificates.
 There are several properties that distinguish the CP-PKI from others, and motivate SCION's distinct approach.

-- *Locally scoped and flexible trust.* SCION is designed to enable global secure connectivity among ASes that do not necessarily share mutual trust.
+- *Locally scoped and flexible trust.* SCION is designed to securely connect ASes that do not necessarily share mutual trust.
-This requires a trust model that is different from the ones that are behind commonly deployed PKIs in today's Internet.
+This requires a trust model that is different from the ones that are behind commonly deployed PKIs.
 In a monopolistic model, all entities trust one or a small number of roots of trust.
 In an oligopolistic model, there are multiple equally trusted roots (e.g., in the Web PKI).
 In both models, some or all certification authorities are omnipotent.
 If their key is compromised, then the security of the entire system collapses.
 Both models do not scale well to a global environment, because mutually distrustful entities cannot agree on a single root of trust (monopoly) and because in the oligopoly model, the security is as strong as its weakest root.
-In the SCION PKI, trust is locally scoped within each ISD, and the capabilities of each ISD (authentication-wise) are limited to the communication channels in which they are involved.
+In the SCION CP-PKI, trust is locally scoped within each ISD, and the capabilities of each ISD (authentication-wise) are limited to the communication channels in which they are involved.
 Each ISD can define its own trust policy.
 ASes must accept the trust policy of the ISD(s) in which they participate, but they can decide which ISDs they want to join, and they can participate in multiple ISDs.

 - *Resilience to compromised entities and keys.* Compromised or malicious trust roots outside an ISD cannot affect operations that stay within that ISD.
 Moreover, as trust roots (in the form of a TRC) can only be updated through a voting process, each ISD can be configured to withstand the compromise of a number of its root keys.